-Dual boot Windows and Kubuntu
+First, Dual boot Windows and Lubuntu

 Step 1: Boot in to live USB